atelier-saulx/based/packages/client/docs/files.md

 #### Accessing the file

-The file can be accesed by querying the database.
+The file can be accessed by querying the database.

 ```js
 const data = await client.get({